Lucie Foster, Assistant

 The GCC is an active member of the German American Committee of Saint Louis.
 This umbrella organization of over twenty cultural societies helps coordinate area events and plans the annual German-American Day celebration held in October.

-The Center is open to the general public three days a week.
-Each year more than 500 visitors come to the GCC to check out videos from the ever-expanding collection.
+The Center is open to the general public on Fridays from 11:00 a.m. to 3:00 p.m.
+Email firstname.lastname@example.org for a parking permit.
+Each year many visitors come to the GCC to check out videos from the ever-expanding collection.
 These videos may be borrowed, free of charge, for two weeks.

 German teachers make extensive use of the Center, which has become a sort of ombudsman for German educational affairs, helping promote school events, publicizing course offerings of the University and other institutions, and announcing job openings or special requests from local school districts.

 Each year, the GCC offers well-attended workshops for German teachers and works closely with the Missouri Association of Teachers of German in providing programs to improve and promote the teaching of German in area schools.